 Our existing long-term water contracts with the Wheeler Ridge-Maricopa Water Storage District, or "Wheeler Ridge," provide for water entitlements and deliveries from the SWP, to our agricultural operations in the San Joaquin Valley.
 The terms of these contracts extend to 2035.
 Under the contracts, we are entitled to annual water for 5,496 acres of land, which is adequate for our present farming operations.
+It is assumed, that at the end of the current contract period all water contracts will be extended for approximately the same amount of annual water.

 In addition to our agricultural contract water entitlements, we have an additional water entitlement from the SWP sufficient to service a substantial amount of future residential and/or commercial development in Kern County.
-The Tejon-Castac Water District, or "Tejon-Castac," a local water district serving only our land and land we have sold in TIC, has 5,278 acre feet of SWP entitlement.
-In addition, Tejon-Castac has approximately 32,250 acre feet of water stored in Kern County water banks.
-Both the entitlement and the banked water are the subject of a long-term water supply contract extending to 2035 between Tejon-Castac and our Company.
-Tejon-Castac is the principal water supplier to TIC, and would be the principal water supplier for any significant residential and recreational development in TMV.
+The Tejon-Castac Water District, or TCWD, a local water district serving only our land and land we have sold in TRCC, has 5,278 acre feet of SWP entitlement.
+In addition, TCWD has approximately 32,250 acre feet of water stored in Kern County water banks.
+Both the entitlement and the banked water are the subject of a long-term water supply contract extending to 2035 between TCWD and our Company.
+TCWD is the principal water supplier to TRCC, and would be the principal water supplier for any significant residential and recreational development in TMV.

 We have constructed a 150 acre water bank consisting of nine ponds on our land in southern Kern County.
 Water is pumped into these ponds and then percolates into underground aquifers.
-Since 2006, we have purchased 6,700 acre feet of water from the Antelope Valley-East Kern Water Agency, or "AVEK," which has been pumped from the California aqueduct and is currently retained in this water bank.
+Since 2006, we have purchased 6,700 acre feet of water from the Antelope Valley-East Kern Water Agency, or AVEK, which has been pumped from the California aqueduct and is currently retained in this water bank.
 In 2007 and 2008 we contracted for 2,362 additional acre feet of water from AVEK, but have deferred delivery of the water to a future year.
 We anticipate adding additional water to the water bank in the future as water is available.
-In 2009 we began participating in the newly formed AVEK in-lieu water-banking program and we have 166 acre feet of water to our credit in this program.
+In 2009 we began participating in the newly formed AVEK in-lieu water-banking program and we have 331 acre feet of water to our credit in this program.

-In recent years we have been purchasing water for our future use or sale.
-In 2008 we purchased 8,393 acre feet of transferable water and in 2009 we purchased an additional 6,393 acre feet of water, all of which is currently held on our behalf by the Antelope Valley East Kern Water Agency, or AVEK.
-We are also eligible to receive water under long term water contract agreements that we have with the Tulare Lake Water District.
-These contracts are to supply 1,451 acre feet of water, subject to SWP allocations, and the contracts run through 2035.
+In recent years we have also been purchasing water for our future use or sale.
+In 2008 we purchased 8,393 acre feet of transferable water and in 2009 we purchased an additional 6,393 acre feet of transferable water, all of which is currently held on our behalf by AVEK.
+We are also eligible to receive water under long term SWP water contract agreements that we have with the Tulare Lake Water District and the Dudley Ridge Water District.
+These contracts are to supply annually 3,444 acre feet of water, subject to SWP allocations, and the contracts extend through 2035.